 - Built-in Wi-Fi and Bluetooth

 - Ethernet transfer is twice as fast as Mark II

 To look at the Mark III isn't that different to its predecessor.
 The texture of the grips look a little less visually extreme, but otherwise you're not going to spot a great deal of difference between Mk2 and Mk3.
 There's the new badge, of course, but that's a given.

-As for the core spec elsewhere, it's unclear just how different things will be.
 We had hoped the LCD screen would be on a bracket system so it could be pulled away from the camera, but this isn't the case.
 The ongoing argument is that a flat built-in one is tougher and more durable over time.
 But with improvements to live view use via the screen, we think it's a missed opportunity.